mathewzilla/old_matlab/README.md

 Data (in own folder) consists of 4 separate sets from 3 different robots, to date only 3 are in a processable format:

 1. data_XY.mat - XY positioning robot data, previously published in Evans et al Frontiers in Neurorobotics 2013 and Proc.
 ROBIO/SAB 2010 .
+Cell array.
 4 sets x 26 speeds x 101 radii.
 Files are 750 x 2 (at 1kHz).

 2. ScratchPeaksXY.mat - Scratchbot data.
 Previously published in Evans et al Frontiers in Neurorobotics 2013 and Proc.
 ROBIO 2010.
+Cell array.
 3 speeds, 3 radii, 8 contacts.
+Files are 2001 x 2.
+Probably at 1KHz (need to check)

 3. roombaRadiusXY.mat - Crunchbot data.
 4 whiskers, 6 repeats.
 5 contacts at different radii (90-130).
 Files are 4000 x 2 (at 1kHz).
 Code had to be fiddled with during the loop as some data wasn't quite in the right place. roombaRadius{3,3,5} was truncated, so filled with noise from the start of the trial